n15g/coh-content-db-homecoming/README.md

 You can easily obtain the image icons for new badges via the patch notes.
 Right click each image and save to your hard drive. **This method is least-preferred**, as the resulting images may not be the highest possible quality. **Use below method if possible.**

 1. Navigate to your City of Heroes installation directory.
 If the new badges are still in beta, go to the assets\\beta folder.
 If the changes are live, you can use the assets\\live folder.
-2. Copy all of the .pigg files to a new location (your Sandbox) to prevent any possible corruption of your game files.
+2. Copy all the .pigg files to a new location (your Sandbox) to prevent any possible corruption of your game files.
 3. Use a PIGG viewer to convert the needed PIGG files to textures
     1. Open your Sandbox directory with Piglet
     2. In the left panel, navigate to texture\_library > gui > icons > badges